SUSE Installation

 repo_gpgcheck=0 -

-Refresh zypper repositories:
+Refresh zypper repositories.

 Copysudo zypper --gpg-auto-import-keys ref